9 Reasons Why Most Traders Don't Make It

 “It looked strong” is not a strategy.
 Most traders never define what actually gives them an advantage.
 If your strategy isn’t backed by hard data and repeatable logic, you’re gambling, not trading.Market Psychology:

 Markets expose every emotional weakness you have: fear, greed, overconfidence, revenge, boredom.
-The market doesn’t care how emotionally strong you think you are—it will find your breaking point and push you past it.
+The market doesn’t care how emotionally strong you think you are.
+It will find your breaking point and push you past it.